 - Reduce unnecessary conflict.
 Pick your battles.
 Save your energy for conversations that truly matter.

 - Repair quickly after conflict.
 Ruptures happen in every family.
-What matters is how quickly and genuinely you repair them.
+What matters is how quickly and genuinely you repair them—this models accountability and resilience.